BOLOGNAISE SAUCE

 INGREDIENTS:

-one small mild green chilli, deseeded and finely chopped
+• one small mild green chilli, deseeded and finely chopped – or a small sprinkle of dried Chilli flakes

 METHOD:

-• Put the saucepan onto a fairly high heat, heat the oil then add the onions and chilli.
-Immediately add half a cup of water and cover the pan.
+• Put the saucepan onto a medium-high heat, drizzle in the oil then add the onions and chilli.
+Immediately add half a cup of water, cover the pan and reduce the heat.
 Allow the onions to sweat and cook, but not brown.

-• Add the minced beef, and the stock cube if you’re using it.
-Break up the minced beef and stir it around until it starts to brown.
+• Add the minced beef, Break up the minced beef and stir it around until it starts to brown.
 Keep it moving all the time.

-• Add the wine and allow it to reduce down
+• Add the wine, let it reduce down a little

 • Add the garlic and herbs and stir in.
 Reduce the heat to medium